 The look-up tables have been derived from the Ku, Ka, KaHS and differential ( $\sigma^0(\text{Ku})$ - $\sigma^0(\text{Ka})$ ) data categorized into 25, 13, 12, and 13 angle bins, respectively.

-In version 5 of the algorithm, each of these files is further subdivided into 5 surface-dependent look-up tables that correspond to ocean, land, coast, sea-ice and snow-covered land surface types for a total of 20 look-up tables for each 3-month period (DJF, MAM, JJA, SON).
-It is worth noting that a sixth category, which includes all surface types, is also generated, for a total of 24 look-up tables.
-The eall-surface types table is used only when the number of data points for the surface type of interest is smaller than the minimum number, nominally set to 20.
-Note that version 4 uses only 3 surface types (ocean, land and coast); in version 5, sea-ice and snow-covered land surface types have been added.
+Each of these files are further subdivided into 5 surface-dependent look-up tables that correspond to ocean, land, coast, snow-over-land, and sea-ice surface types for a total of 20 look-up tables for each 3-month period (DJF, MAM, JJA, SON).
+Product version 3 and earlier do not use the temporal reference data; version 4 and later versions will use the standard temporal reference file but not the elight-rainf temporal reference file.
+For version 5 and above, the original 3 surface types (ocean, land, coast) were expanded into 5 surface types, with the additional categories of snow-over-land and sea-ice.
+Further details can be found in Section 3.